 Restaurants, yep I do enjoy eating out.
 Firstly even though I love to cook it is nice to have a night off and be pampered.
 Secondly, it is fun to see what the professionals are doing and learn and experiment at home from what you find out.
 I love discovering chefs that take an out of the normal view on cooking and present you with something special and unique.

 In Belly Rumbles I want to share my cooking successes and hopefully make you laugh along with my failures (yep they can be just as fun at times as the successes), I want to share my restaurant adventures and generally share my world of food.

 My father is Latvian and from an early age I was influenced by my grandmother’s cooking, sadly she passed away 13 years ago and she took quite a few of my favourite recipes to the grave with her.
 Part of Belly Rumbles will be me experimenting to try and recreate some of those lost dishes.

-My Auntie Tilly use to make the most amazing marmalades, something I am yet to master to my satisfaction and my Uncle Jim (her hubby) was a navy chef.
-Whenever we were over there for Sunday baked dinners he use to serve enough food to feed a fleet.
+My Auntie Tilly made the most amazing marmalades, something I am yet to master to my satisfaction and my Uncle Jim (her hubby) was a navy chef.
+Whenever we were over there for Sunday baked dinners there was enough food to feed a fleet.

 A lot of my treasured memories are based around food, which I suppose cannot be helped when you have a love for it.

 So let’s begin our Belly Rumbles journey.